One Life to Live storylines (1980–1989): Soap within a soap Fraternity Row

 OLTL engaged in some meta-humor in 1988 when several characters became involved with the production of a fictional soap opera called Fraternity Row.
 The backstage antics at the soap became a central storyline for OLTL for several years.
 The star of the soap was Sarah's sister Megan Gordon (Jessica Tuck), a petty diva.
 Megan got involved with Max, who took her down a peg or two.
 But Megan would have a major impact in the life of central heroine Viki.
 Much to her surprise, Viki learned that she had become Niki Smith while still a teenager (much earlier than anyone knew) and that her father Victor had a hypnotist erase her memory of the incident.
 Even more shocking was the revelation that Viki/Niki had given birth to a daughter.
 (Adding insult to injury, Viki's longtime best friend Larry Wolek had delivered the baby and helped Victor cover the incident up.)
 Eventually, Viki would learn that the baby she had given birth to was Megan.
-But there were plenty of bizarre twists and turns to unravel before mother and daughter were reunited…
+But there were plenty of bizarre twists and turns to unravel before mother and daughter were reunited...

 The Lost Underground City of Eterna

 OLTL took a turn towards science fiction in early 1989 as, through Michael Grande's machinations, Viki and several others (including Tina, Cord, Gabrielle and several others) were trapped in the underground city of Eterna.
 Alone with Viki in the underground city, Roger Gordon finally confessed his long-buried secret: He was raised in Eterna but had found a way to escape.
 He met Viki when she was in high school.
-They made love.
+They had sex.
 One day, Viki watched in horror as the entrance to Eterna exploded.
 Believing that Roger was dead, she turned into Niki Smith.
 Viki/Niki gave birth to his daughter, Megan.
 She had carried the baby as Niki, then later turned back to Viki during childbirth, but Victor had her hypnotized to forget the birth.
 He then paid Roger to take the baby and leave town.
 Viki was amazed to learn that Megan, who had been her adversary, was actually her flesh and blood.
 While in Eterna, Viki and Roger's old feelings for each other began to resurface.
 Led by Clint, the authorities located and rescued everyone trapped inside just before Eterna collapsed.

 Viki enjoyed an uneasy "reunion" with her reluctant daughter, Megan.
 In time, Viki and Megan mended their fences and came to respect, admire and love each other.
 Megan became the center of attention on OLTL and had several comical adventures with Marco Dane (who returned to the show after a five-year absence).